 - Flatten each ball into a circle on the counter (you can work with half of the balls at a time if you don't have much space).
 Use a rolling pin to roll the dough circles into flat, 6-inch diameter (approximate) circles.
 Let dough circles rest for 5 minutes, so the gluten can relax slightly.

-- Place triangles onto a baking sheet (or directly onto the pizza stone, if using) and place into the oven, throwing some ice cubes onto the floor of the oven at the same time to create steam.
+- Preheat the oven to 500 degrees while the rolls are rising.
+Just before baking the rolls, turn on the broiler.
+Place rolls in the oven (directly onto the pizza stone, if using) about 1/3 of the way down from the top.
+Toss some ice cubes onto the floor of the oven at the same time to create steam.

 - Remove from oven and let cool.
 Serve warm with butter.